openagentics/kiro-q-bridge/README.md

 ## Clean, Fast, Reliable Bridge Between Kiro IDE and Amazon Q Developer

 A lightweight, production-ready MCP (Model Context Protocol) server that enables seamless communication between Kiro IDE and Amazon Q Developer.
-This is a **global Kiro utility** that works across all your projects without needing to be open in the IDE.
+This is a **global Kiro utility** that works across all your Kiro projects without needing to be always open in the Kiro IDE.

 ## 🤝 Kiro + Amazon Q Developer: The Perfect Development Partnership